Air Pollution Control Program

 From 2012 through 2014 funding for the Emerging Technology Program and the SmartWay® Innovative Finance Program was diverted to establish other federal clean diesel grant programs including a nationwide early school bus replacement program and a program to reduce diesel emissions from off-road diesel engines operating at ports.

 The State Allocation Program divides non-competitive funding evenly among the 50 states, Washington, D.C., and several U.S. territories.
-The Missouri Department of Natural Resources’ Air Pollution Control Program is responsible for implementing and overseeing Missouri's allocated funding.
+This department's Air Pollution Control Program is responsible for implementing and overseeing Missouri's allocated funding.

 Additional information about particular past, current or upcoming State Allocated Clean Diesel Grants in Missouri, is available below.